-Stephen Levine, American author and expert on coping with death and grief, defines loss in a unique way.
+Stephen Levine, author and grief counselor, defines loss in a unique way.
 Loss, he says, is felt as “the absence of something we were once attached to — a person, a place, a way of being, a plan, a belief, an expectation, a dream.”
-This definition could not be more applicable to the loss we feel when we face infertility.
-Throughout our entire lives we become attached to the plan, the belief, the expectation and dream of having a biological child.
-The attachment only becomes stronger throughout bouts of treatment as we work to fulfill our expectations.
+This definition exemplifies the loss and grief many people feel when they face infertility.

-- Pregnancy – We have grown up expecting to be pregnant one day, and as we get old we build expectations about what experiencing pregnancy and birth would be like with our partners.
+- Pregnancy – You may have grown up expecting to be pregnant one day, and as you get older, you build expectations about what experiencing pregnancy and birth will be like with your partner.

 - Genetic continuity – It can be extremely difficult to accept the fact that you won’t be continuing your family’s biological line.